SCHOLARSHIP

 A sabbatical visit in 2002 to work with Professor James Colebatch in Sydney, Australia kicked off a productive collaboration, wherein a series of papers provided a wealth of evidence of vestibular sensitivity to low-frequency sound and vibration (Todd et al 2007).
 So effectively can the vestibular system be activated by sound and vibration that it is now used in audiology departments around the world as a routine clinical test (Todd 2013).
 Neil’s time in Australia also saw him develop an interest in the evolutionary biology of hearing and balance (Todd 2004, 2007).

-Following a two year period in Australia, Neil moved in 2005 to the Neuroscience division in the Faculty of Life Science at Manchester, where I remained until taking voluntary severance in 2013.
+Following a two year period in Australia, Neil moved in 2005 to the Neuroscience division in the Faculty of Life Science at Manchester, where he remained until taking voluntary severance in 2013.
 Although now no longer employed at Manchester, Neil has retained an honorary/visiting status.
 This second Manchester period, with much of the work supported by the Wellcome Trust, witnessed a further productive development of the field of vestibular evoked potentials and, in particular, advances in underlying neuroanatomical and physiological mechanisms (Todd et al 2014).

-Since becoming freelance Neil has been able to devote much time and thought to consider how his prior 30 years of work fits together with the huge amount of new scientific literature in the field of the psychology of music, that has emerged since the development of neuroimaging techniques such as fMRI.
-Neil reflects that when he first suggested that the vestibular system plays a central role in perception of sound and music, it was considered to be a bit crazy.
 Now, he is delighted to note that the idea is no longer questioned.
 Neil recently published two major review papers for both the professional scientific (in Frontiers in Human Neuroscience (Todd and Lee 2015)) and for the lay reader (in American Scientist (Todd 2015)).
 As a freelance consultant, Neil continues his collaborative scientific work related to hearing, sound, music and movement.

 Published Works